I

 Life rolled on,

-“such as it was,” at the time – until the 4/6/2011 “Camry
+“such as it was” at the time, until the 4/6/2011 “Camry

-taken, after the crunch, but I decided not to do so.
+took after the crunch, but I decided not to do so.

 Mrs. Appalachian

-Irishman had been on her way home, from a nearby store.
+Irishman had been on her way home from a nearby store.
 At a

 crossroads, which we pass often, an insured driver failed to yield to

-total loss, since the airbags deployed.
+since the airbags deployed.

 #10: